-Racket Reference documents the fine points of the syntax of strings. given a length and optional fill character.
+A string can be mutable or immutable; strings written directly as expressions are immutable, but most other strings are mutable.
+The make-string procedure creates a mutable string given a length and optional fill character.
 The string-ref procedure accesses a character from a string (with 0-based indexing); the string-set! procedure changes a character in a mutable string.

 '''

 (string-ref "Apple" 0)

 #\A

 (define s (make-string 5 #\.))

 s

 "...."

-(string-set! s 2 #\\)
+(string-set! s 2 #\λ)

 s

-"...\."
+"...λ.."

 '''